Feral Cat TNR Program

 What is a feral cat?

-Feral cats will typically establish themselves in an area where shelter and food is readily available either by scavenging (accessible garbage bins or dumpsters) or provided by humans.
-Their offspring also revert to a wild nature and stay in the same colony continuing to reproduce.
-With rampant breeding and the onset of problem mating behaviors (fighting, yowling, etc.) unmanaged feral cat colonies can quickly become a public nuisance and make up a large portion of the cats euthanized at animal control facilities.
+Community cats will typically establish themselves in an area where shelter and food is readily available either by scavenging (accessible garbage bins or dumpsters) or provided by humans.
+Their offspring may revert to a wild nature and stay in the same colony continuing to reproduce.
+With rampant breeding and the onset of problem mating behaviors (fighting, yowling, etc.) unmanaged community cat colonies can quickly become a public nuisance and make up a large portion of the cats euthanized at animal control facilities.

 If you are feeding, caring for, or seeing stray and feral cats in your neighborhood, you can participate in TNR.
-Feral cats can be trapped and brought to the APL Spay/Neuter Clinic, where they will be spayed or neutered, vaccinated, tattooed, and ear tipped for $30.
-(If you cannot afford $30, don’t worry, we still want to sterilize your feral cat!
-Call us at 217-789-7729 to discuss options.)
-Cats will stay overnight to rest and recover, and then are released back to their caretakers to be released in their home location.
+These cats can be trapped and brought to the APL Spay/Neuter Clinic, where they will be spayed or neutered, vaccinated, tattooed, and ear tipped for a reduced fee.
+Cats will stay overnight to rest and recover, and then are released back to their caretakers to be returned their home location.

 What is TNR and how does it work?